LunarDevX/fnote/README.md

 My first repository on GitHub.

-f-Note is a simply command line note taking application written in python.
+f-Note is a simple command-line note-taking application written in python.

 ## Overview